-Politechnika Lodzka (the Technical University of Lodz - TUL) came into existence in 1945 as governmental, public body, initially with 3 Faculties of Mechanical Engineering, Electrical Engineering and Chemistry.
+Politechnika Łódzka (the Lodz University of Technical - LUT) came into existence in 1945 as governmental, public body, initially with 3 Faculties of Mechanical Engineering, Electrical Engineering and Chemistry.
 Together with its development new faculties were established, up to the present number of 9 faculties, 70 institutes and departments and 113 specializations.
 In 1992 the International Faculty of Engineering was set up for teaching students in English and French.
 TUL offers a possibility of obtaining the following degrees: Bachelor/Master of Arts, Bachelor/Master of Science, Master of Science and Doctorate (PhD) of Philosophy.
 There are 21 000 students (including 800 PhD students) and approximately 3 000 staff members at the University.

 Over 1500 academics work at TUL (total number of staff - over 2900).
 They are among the leaders in Polish and international universities in research in numerous areas of science and technology.
 A large number of the research is devoted to applications of new technologies and materials.
 The best TUL's represented fields of science are mechanical engineering biotechnology, electronics and telecommunication, computer science, materials engineering, technologies and nanotechnologies applied in technique, medicine, environmental protection, as well as improvement of food safety and quality.